 For example, you might choose to use the Qantas AMEX Ultimate Card wherever American Express is accepted to earn 1.5 Qantas Points per dollar spent, or the lower-priced Qantas AMEX Premium Card to earn 1.25 Qantas Points per dollar spent, reverting to the HSBC Platinum Qantas Visa everywhere else to earn up to 1 Qantas Point.

-(From November 1 2017, there's a new monthly cap of 7,500 Qantas Points, although the earning rate is unchanged: so provided you spend $12,500 or less on the HSBC card each month, the number of points you can earn remains the same.)
+There's also now a monthly cap of 7,500 Qantas Points, although the earning rate is unchanged: so provided you spend $12,500 or less on the HSBC card each month, the number of points you can earn remains the same.

-Assuming you remain within the $2,500/month ceiling (earning one point per dollar spent), you'd earn enough points for a near-free Sydney-Melbourne flight after spending $8,000 on everyday purchases (spread across several months), or if you exceed the tiering threshold, spending $13,500 in a single month until October 31 2017 ($12.500 in one month and then $500 in the second month as of November 1) would deliver the same number of points.
+Assuming you remain within the $2,500/month ceiling (earning one point per dollar spent), you'd earn enough points for a near-free Sydney-Melbourne flight after spending $8,000 on everyday purchases (spread across several months), or if you exceed the tiering threshold, spending $12.500 in one month and then $500 in the second month would deliver the same number of points.

 You'll also earn one bonus Qantas Point per dollar spent in addition to the applicable everyday earning rate when using your card to book Qantas flights directly with Qantas in Australian dollars and when paying for Qantas Club membership, although no points are awarded on any government transactions, including paying your car registration, council rates, parking costs at street meters, fines, infringements, or payments to the ATO.

 Complimentary airport lounge access is no longer offered to HSBC credit card holders, although using your HSBC card to purchase Qantas Club membership does deliver bonus points, as above.